djinna/docpad.gwenbell.com/src/documents/posts/iduckduckgoyou.html.md

 I Duck Duck Go You
 ------------------

-In my experience, as of February 2013, Duck Duck Go is in all ways superior to Google.
 I deleted my Google account at the end of 2012 and haven't missed it at all.
 (Yes, that means I gave up my six year old email address, and calendar, and all things G. And no. I don't miss any of it.)

 When I duck duck go you, I get different results than you get if you're Googling yourself.
 Google, from what I experienced, reflects the results you the user most want to see.
 It's called a filter bubble.

 Duck Duck Go doesn't [filter bubble me](http://dontbubble.us/).
 I like that.